 College of Arts and Sciences

-- Joanna Kelley – Assistant Professor of Evolutionary and Population Genomics
+- Joanna Kelley – Associate Professor of Evolutionary and Population Genomics

 - Wade Lafferty – IS Manager